Governors of the Australian states

-The governors of the Australian states are the representatives of Australia's monarch in each of Australia's six states.
-The governors are the nominal chief executives of the states, performing the same constitutional and ceremonial functions at the state level as does the Governor-General of Australia at the national or federal level.
-The state governors are not subject to the constitutional authority of the governor-general, but are directly responsible to the monarch.
+Each Australian state has a governor to represent Australia's monarch within it.
+The governors are the nominal chief executives of the states, performing the same constitutional and ceremonial functions at the state level as does the governor-general of Australia at the national or federal level.
 In practice, with notable exceptions the governors are generally required by convention to act on the advice of the state premiers or the other members of a state's cabinet.

+Australia's state governors are not subject to the constitutional authority of the governor-general, but are direct representatives of the monarch.
+This means, for example, that the governor-general may not issue pardons or commutations of sentence for any state offences, or issue any state honours.

 Origins

 The office of governor ("governor in chief" was an early title) is the oldest constitutional office in Australia.
 The title was first used with the Governor of New South Wales, and dates back to 1788 to the day on which the area (which is now the city of Sydney) became the first British settlement in Australia.
 Each of the subsequent five states in Australia was also founded as a British colony, and a governor was appointed by the British government to exercise executive authority over the colony.
 The first governors of the colonies, and their dates of appointment, are as follows: